Randall-Rous3/Cee-Lo/README.md

 * style intro page
 * style the board and dice

 ## HTML Elements pg.
-1
+1:
 * Welcome Message
-* lets play button that anchors to the game HTML page.
+* dice button that anchors to the rules HTML page.

+## Rules HTML Elements:
+* Outline rules of the game
+* Dice button that clicks to the gam

-## HTML Elements
+## Game HTML Elements:
 * Gameboard
 * Dice
 * Scoreboard
 * Roll Button
+* New round button
+* Tie-breaker button
-* Bet Button
+* Rules button